akikanellis/map-coloring-and-path-finding-agent/README.md

 Map path-finding and coloring Agent
 ==================================

-This project shows 3 different map coloring methods as well as 2 path-finding methods on a map.
+This project shows 3 different map coloring methods as well as 2 path-finding methods on a map along with their measured performance.

 **Coloring methods:**
   1. Min-Conflicts